annaesvensson/yellow-install/readme.md

 ## How to skip the installation

 You can skip the installation at the [command line](https://github.com/annaesvensson/yellow-core).
-This is useful for developers who want to run system tests.
+This is useful for developers who want to run automatic installations and system tests.
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php skip installation` followed by an option.
-The `small` option installs only the most important things for small websites, this is the same as the standard installation.
+The `small` option installs only the most important things for small websites.
 The `medium` option installs the [help extension](https://github.com/annaesvensson/yellow-help) together with recommended extensions.
 The `large` option installs all [extensions on the official website](https://datenstrom.se/yellow/extensions/).

 ## Examples